Rigidity of elliptic genera for non-spin manifolds: Introduction

 Lemma 1 of \cite{MR1979364} claims that if \(M\) is an even-dimensional orientable manifold acted on by \(S^1\), then the \(H\)-fixed point components in \(M\) which contain \(S^1\)-fixed points are orientable for every subgroup \(H\subset S^1\).
 We prove this claim under the extra assumption that the universal covering of \(M\) is a spin manifold.
 This then implies the rigidity of the elliptic genera of closed, oriented \(S^1\)-manifolds \(M\) with spin universal cover.

-We note that if the oriented, closed, connected manifold \(M\) has a finite cover \(\tilde{M}\) which is spin then the rigidity of \(\phi_{S^1}[M]\) can be deduced directly from Bott-Taubes's theorem, because then the \(S^1\)-action lifts to an action on \(\tilde{M}\).
+We note that if the oriented, closed, connected manifold \(M\) has a finite cover \(\tilde{M}\) which is spin then the rigidity of \(\phi_{S^1}[M]\) can be deduced directly from Bott-Taubes's theorem.
+Indeed, by the Lefschetz fixed point formula we can assume that there are \(S^1\)-fixed points in \(M\).
+This implies that the action of \(S^1\) on \(M\) lifts to an action on \(\tilde{M}\).
 Moreover, since \(\tilde{M}\rightarrow M\) is an equivariant covering map with \(k<\infty\) sheets the equivariant elliptic genera of \(\tilde{M}\) and \(M\) are related as follows:

 Therefore the rigidity for \(M\) follows from the rigidity for \(\tilde{M}\).

 However, we also note that there are manifolds with spin universal cover which do not admit any finite spin cover \cite{Mathoverflow}.
 Therefore we think it is worth stating and proving the following: